Corncycle/matcher/README.md

 By entering `window.DEV_COMMANDS()` into the console of your browser, you can enable dev commands by pressing some new keys.
 These commands are as follows:

-`1, 2, 3` - Load the respective level (timers may get misconfigured by forcibly loading levels)

 `m` - Load the menu

 `[` - Show `cannon.js` bodies